 This book is Love, Simon levels of adorable.
 And just so you know we’re all on the same adorable page, Becky Albertalli, author of Simon vs. the Homo Sapiens Agenda, says, “I’m wrecked with love for this funny, joyful, bighearted book.”
 Set in a decrepit-yet-beloved local amusement park, Jennifer Dugan’s sparkling debut coming-of-age romance stars a princess, a pirate, a hot dog, and a carousel operator who find love–and themselves–in unexpected people and unforgettable places.

 We Are Okay by Nina LaCour

 Since Marin left everything behind, Marin hasn’t spoken to anyone from her own life – and she’s the only one who knows the truth about those final weeks.
 Not even her best friend Mabel knows, but Marin will be forced to face everything she left behind when Mabel comes to visit.
-This book will make you want to reconnect with the people you love and leave you breathless.
+This book will leave you breathless.

 Perfect Ten by L. Philips

 Is there really such thing as a Perfect Ten?
 It’s been two years since Sam broke up with the single other eligible gay guy at school, so when his BFF suggests performing a love spell, Sam’s ready to try it out – he writes a list of ten traits he wants in a BF and burns it at midnight on Friday the 13th in a cemetery.
 This coming-of-age romcom with a hint of magic is sweeter than any ice cream you’ll eat this summer

 Stonewall: Breaking Out in the Fight for Gay Rights by Ann Bausum